 Editor's note: This is the first in a regular series of commentaries that gives voice to those not commonly heard in Atlanta media.

-For nearly two decades, Diane Wright, 63, lived in Hollywood Courts, one of the last public housing projects left standing in Atlanta.
-Most of the others have since been demolished to make way for mixed-income communities.
-Wright was the longtime president of her residents' association, as well as president of the organization representing all Atlanta housing projects.
+For nearly two decades, Diane Wright, 63, lived in Hollywood Courts, one of the last public housing projects left in Atlanta.
+Most of the rest have been demolished to make way for mixed-income communities.
+Wright was the longtime president of her residents' association, as well as president of the group representing all Atlanta housing projects.
 In that capacity, she was an outspoken critic of the displacement of public housing residents.
 She also was a business owner under the federal government's Section 3 program, which provides grants to low-income entrepreneurs.